Humpback anglerfish: Conservation

 M. johnsonii was classified as a "Least Concern" species on IUCN Red List of Threatened Species.
 It is not a food source for humans and, therefore, is not hunted by humans.
 However, individuals may be collected as bycatch with trawling, and as commercial fisheries shift more toward deep sea resources, the species may become more affected by this catch.
 The relatively small number of individuals currently recorded may be due to the scarcity of the species in the deep sea environment and the constraints of collecting such widely dispersed deep sea organisms.

 In the media

 M. johnsonii was filmed in 2014 off of the coast of California by the Monterey Bay Aquarium Research Institute using their remotely operated submersible Doc Ricketts.
 The video shows a female M. johnsonii slowly swimming at a depth of about 1,900 feet in the Monterey Canyon.

-On February 5, 2025, photographer David Jara Boguñá and others on an expedition by Condrik Tenerife, 2 kilometers away from the coast of Tenerife Island, filmed and photographed a living female specimen during daytime at the ocean surface.
+On February 5, 2025, photographer David Jara Boguñá, marine biologist Marc Martín Solá and others on an expedition by Condrik Tenerife, 2 kilometers away from the coast of Tenerife Island, filmed and photographed a living female specimen during daytime at the ocean surface.
 The video shows the animal slowly making its way up to the surface.
 This may be the first recorded instance of the species under these conditions.